The path to Samadhi

 Sānanda samādhi, also known as “supreme bliss“, or “with ecstasy“, is the third level of the four samādhi described in the Yoga Sutras 1:17 by Patanjali.
 Sānanda: sa- means “with”, ananda means joy, bliss.

 Let’s get there and beyond, each of us have their “path”, we respect that and offer these options:

-- We have daily meditation and yogic philosophy classes, 10 AM daily
+- We have daily meditation and yogic philosophy classes, at 10 AM daily

 - We partner with Art of Living™ to provide solid workshops based on breathing and mindfulness

-- We provide a introduction of Vipassana in November.
+- We provide an introduction to Vipassana in November.
 Every week, we make a introduction of this technique, a small Anapana

 Ānāpānasati (āna-apāna-sati, word pāli) means attention to the breath.

 In Theravada Buddhism, the breath is the most common meditation object when it comes to calming the mind, by practicing meditation “samatha bhavana”.
 Breath is always present in any living being, and this phenomenon is sometimes consciously, sometimes not, which seems to be the two reasons for its popularity.